Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-In 2016 Phil Green was appointed CEO of Cullen/Frost Bankers, Inc. (NYSE:CFR).
+Phil Green has been the CEO of Cullen/Frost Bankers, Inc. (NYSE:CFR) since 2016.
 This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
-After that, we will consider the growth in the business.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
+Next, we'll consider growth that the business demonstrates.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Phil Green's Compensation Compare With Similar Sized Companies?

 At the time of writing our data says that Cullen/Frost Bankers, Inc. has a market cap of US$6.3b, and is paying total annual CEO compensation of US$4.6m.
 (This number is for the twelve months until December 2018).
 Notably, that's an increase of 10% over the year before.
 While we always look at total compensation first, we note that the salary component is less, at US$990k.
 When we examined a selection of companies with market caps ranging from US$4.0b to US$12b, we found the median CEO total compensation was US$6.8m.

 Most shareholders would consider it a positive that Phil Green takes less total compensation than the CEOs of most similar size companies, leaving more for shareholders.
 While this is a good thing, you'll need to understand the business better before you can form an opinion.

 The graphic below shows how CEO compensation at Cullen/Frost Bankers has changed from year to year.

 Is Cullen/Frost Bankers, Inc. Growing?